Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 The flag's design is credited to several historical figures, including Francis Hopkinson, a signer of the Declaration of Independence.
 However, the popular story of Betsy Ross sewing the first American flag, while beloved, is not supported by strong historical evidence.

-Symbolism and Design of the US Flag
+Symbolism and design of the US flag

 The Stars and Stripes embodies the core principles and values upon which the United States was founded.
 Each element of the flag carries specific symbolism: